 The student is required to respond to questions (examiners and audience) concerning the dissertation and to defend its validity.

-To pass, the student must receive the unanimous approval of the dissertation examining committee approved by the Graduate School.
+To pass, the student must receive the unanimous approval of the Dissertation Committee approved by the Graduate School.
 All members of the examining committee who accept the dissertation in partial fulfillment of requirements for the doctorate shall so attest by their signatures on the "Recommendation for Award of Doctoral Degree" form.
-If the outside examiner does not signify approval, he or she should give the reason for dissent by submitting a separate memorandum to the Dean of the Graduate School within three business days of the examination.
+If the outside examiner does not signify approval, he or she should give the reason for dissent by submitting a separate memorandum to the dean of the Graduate School within three business days of the examination.

 If at the final examination the examiners generally approve of the dissertation but require significant changes and are not yet prepared to sign the "Recommendation for Award of Doctoral Degree" form, the primary advisor will coordinate with other members of the committee to compile all required changes and will inform the student of the scope and substance of those changes.
 The committee will establish how the changes will be reviewed and approved.

-Following the oral exam and approval of the dissertation, the Program Coordinators submit to the Graduate School the signed "Recommendation for Award of Doctoral Degree" form, indicating that the student has now fulfilled all academic requirements for the doctoral degree and has successfully defended the dissertation.
-Members of the dissertation examining committee sign the "Recommendation for Award of Doctoral Degree" form.
+Following the oral exam and approval of the dissertation, the program coordinators submit to the Graduate School the signed "Recommendation for Award of Doctoral Degree" form, indicating that the student has now fulfilled all academic requirements for the doctoral degree and has successfully defended the dissertation.
+Members of the Dissertation Committee sign the "Recommendation for Award of Doctoral Degree" form.